AdobeDocs/experience-manager-65.en/help/sites-developing/touch-ui-concepts.md

 >[!NOTE]
 >
->Granite is run as an open development project within Adobe: contributions to the code, discussions and issues are made from across the entire company.
+>Granite is run as an open development project within Adobe: contributions to the code, discussions, and issues are made from across the entire company.
 >
->However, Granite is **not** an open source project.
-It is heavily based on several open source projects (Apache Sling, Felix, Jackrabbit and Lucene in particular), but Adobe draws a clear line between what is public and what is internal.
+>However, Granite is **not** an open-source project.
+It is heavily based on several open-source projects (Apache Sling, Felix, Jackrabbit, and Lucene in particular), but Adobe draws a clear line between what is public and what is internal.

 ## Granite UI {#granite-ui}